Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 - As time goes on, the current proof of inclusion will become stale.
 Site Operators refresh their proof of inclusion by requesting a new one from the Transparency Log.
+  - If the first Transparency Log is offline, the Site Operator may failover to any of several other qualified Transparency Logs.
 - At any time in the background, the Site Operator may query the Transparency Log and verifiably learn about all new certificates issued for their domain.